striblab/strib-ai2html/README.md

 ### Install ai2html in Illustrator

 `ai2html` runs as a script/preset in Illustrator.
-We have to
+We can use our tool to install it:

+...